KittimaRodriguez/CaseStudy/retail-sales-pipeline/README.md

-# Retail Sales Data Pipeline
+# Retail Sales Data Pipeline (On going)
-This project involves cleaning and analyzing retail sales data using SQL and Excel.
+This project involves cleaning and analyzing retail sales data using SQL and Tableau.

-Skills Used: SQL, Excel/Power BI
+Skills Used: SQL, Tableau
-Dataset: Superstore Sales Data
+Dataset:

 ## 📌 Project Overview
 This project analyzes retail sales data to uncover trends in customer purchases, product performance, and revenue insights.